akhinos/cf-for-k8s-gardener/README.md

 1. Install shalm [prerequisites](https://github.com/kramerul/shalm/blob/master/README.md#prerequisite)
 2. [Install shalm](https://github.com/kramerul/shalm/blob/master/README.md#install-binary)
-3. Enter github.tools.sap token into `$HOME/.shalm/config` as described [here](https://github.com/kramerul/shalm/blob/master/README.md#download-credentials)
+3. Enter github.tools.sap token into `$HOME/.shalm/config` as described [here](https://github.com/kramerul/shalm/blob/master/README.md#download-credentials) (You can skip this step, if you clone this repo)
 4. Put your pull and push secrets for your gcp docker registry into `/tmp/image_pull_secrets.json` and `/tmp/gcr-admin-credentials.json` respectively
 5. Find out the domain (e.g. from your gardener shoot by prefixing it with `cf.ingress` )
 6. Set your `KUBECONFIG` environment variable accordingly